 What do I need — statistics or data?

-If you want to do your own analysis, then you need a dataset.
-You can find secondary datasets (data that has been collected by someone else) in sources like the ICPSR database (Inter-University Consortium for Political and Social Science Research Datasets) or the U.S. Census.
+- If you want to do your own analysis, then you need data.
+Datasets are data that has been collected by someone else.

 It is important to note that formatted charts, graphs, and tables are protected under copyright.
 That means you cannot reproduce them in your own works without explicit permission from the original copyright holder or holders.

 You are not allowed to reproduce an entire table without explicit copyright permission or licensing from the creator.